PHPExpertsInc/SimpleDTO/README.md

 ```

 # Use cases
 PHPExperts\SimpleDTO\SimpleDTO
  ✔ Properties are set via the constructor
  ✔ Properties are accessed as public properties
- ✔ Public, private and static protected properties will be ignored.
+ ✔ Public, private and static protected properties will be ignored
  ✔ Accessing a nonexisting property throws an error
  ✔ Each DTO is immutable
  ✔ Setting any property returns an exception
  ✔ Concrete properties can be used to set default values
  ✔ Properties with the type carbon become carbon dates
  ✔ Can easily output to array
  ✔ Can easily be json encoded
  ✔ Can easily be json decoded

 SimpleDTO Sad Paths
  ✔ Cannot initialize with a nonexisting property
  ✔ A DTO must have class property docblocks for each concrete property
  ✔ Carbon date strings must be parsable dates

 ## Testing